cyanidesayonara/dop3pod/README.md

 * PostgreSQL database (postgres)
 * Redis cache & message broker (redis)
 * Celery worker (celery_worker_1 & celery_worker_2)

+#### The web server will respond to http requests to http://localhost:8000
+A different Nginx port number can be defined in the above ```.env``` file along with many other settings

 ## App
 #### Install Flutter, Dart & Android Studio